Table of Contents

 11. King Richard’s Faire

-This massive renaissance celebration in Carver, MA is a recreation of England’s 16th century complete with jousts, market place, colossal turkey legs, and many shows.
-It is always a day that my children adore.
+This massive renaissance celebration in Carver, MA, is a recreation of England’s 16th century complete with jousts, marketplace, colossal turkey legs, and many shows.
+Although costly, it is always a day that my children adore.

 12. The Big E

 The Eastern States Exposition takes place in West Springfield, Massachusetts.
-A huge New England fair, with everything you could imagine to eat, ride, and see.
+It is a huge New England fair, with everything you could imagine to eat, ride, and see.
 My favorite part is the statehouses, which are replicas of the New England capital buildings full of vendors with state-specific foods and items.

 13. Visit some real-life colonial history.